bayush11/Caltech_SURF_2023/README.md

 Using this, you can extract every 10th frame in a video and create a time series from it.

 # TODO

-Make sure to fully explain the main.py file (aka the 16, 50, 80%)

 4. make sure to explain other .py files instead of mainly just table_creator.py
 5. explain the code better and make it more organized